WHAT ASAFRICA DOES FOR YOU

 Badge and card

-You apply to the Registrar of Tourist Guides in your province to receive a Badge and Card proving your legal status.
+We tell you how to apply to the Registrar of Tourist Guides in your province to receive a Badge and Card proving your legal status.
 The Registrar will get you to sign a Code of Conduct for tour guides and charge you R240 (at 2020 rates).
 Your registration must be renewed every two years by reapplying with your original certificate.

 Guides may be stopped for an inspection at any time and those without the badge and card can be fined and/or the operation suspended.